HAS-Tools-2023/Course-Materials23/Assignments/Week4_Section1.2_Numpy.md

 4. How would your answer to the previous question change if you considered only daily flows in or before 2000?
 Same question for the flows in or after the year 2010? (again report total number of times and percentage)

 5. How does the daily flow generally change from the first half of September to the second?

+6. Reflect on the in class exercises this week.
+What parts are you having trouble with?
+Are there questions that don't make sense to you?